D01-DayOne/dev-wallet/README.md

 ### Nightly Release

-Ribbit is currently in active development.
+DW: DevWallet is currently in active development.
 If you would like to try out the latest features, you can download the latest nightly build below:

-- **Chromium (Chrome, Brave, Arc, etc)**: [Download](https://github.com/sideris/ribbit/releases/latest)
+- **Chromium (Chrome, Brave, Arc, etc)**: [Download](https://github.com/D01-DayOne/dev-wallet/releases/latest)

 <details>
   <summary>Setup Instructions</summary>